alexraileanu/automation-shenanigans/README.md

 Being the lazy person I am, I decided to look into [terraform](https://terraform.io).
 The idea is the following:

-- Terraform creates a DigitalOcean droplet
+- Terraform creates 2 DigitalOcean droplets
-- Updates the DNS configuration on DigitalOcean with the newly created droplet
+- Updates the DNS configuration on DigitalOcean with the newly created droplets
-- Runs Ansible to install all the things
+- Runs Ansible to installs on one droplet nginx and the app itself and on the other droplet installs a redis instance.
+So the application communicates with the redis instance (it just logs all the queries, nothing too fancy)
+- Firewalls are set up so there's no funny things happening with access to and from the droplets
 - When everything is done, I just navigate to my service's URL and see my app up and running as expected